PAGE UNDER CONSTRUCTION, THANKS TO BE PATIENT !

 Centro de Estudios Avanzados en Zonas Áridas (CEAZA)

-2025 may, french collaborators (Agnès Travers, Delphine Destoumieux-Garzon, Richard Galinier) and chilian collaborator (Paulina Schmitt) in Brazil for the Kick-off Meeting in Florianópolis
+43 participants (in hybrid from France and Ecuador) in Brazil with french collaborators (Agnès Travers, Delphine Destoumieux-Garzon, Richard Galinier) and chilian collaborator (Paulina Schmitt)

 2025 september, brazilian collaborators (Flavia Zacchi & Guilherme Razzera) in France